-CVA refers to the fair value adjustment to reflect counterparty credit risk in the valuation of bilateral (i.e., non-cleared) OTC derivative contracts.
+CVA refers to the fair value adjustment to reflect counterparty credit risk in the valuation of OTC derivative contracts.
 U.S. Basel III requires the Company to calculate RWAs for CVA.

-The Company establishes a CVA for bilateral OTC derivative transactions based on expected credit losses given the probability and severity of a counterparty default.
+The Company establishes a CVA for OTC derivative transactions based on expected credit losses given the probability and severity of a counterparty default.
 The adjustment is determined by evaluating the credit exposure to the counterparty and by taking into account the market value of a counterparty's credit risk as implied by credit spreads, and the effect of allowances for any credit risk mitigants such as legally enforceable netting and collateral agreements.